Free E-Course on Basic Facilitation Skills

 Going Virtual: Technology and Facilitation Approaches for Online Conversations.
 When ALA set out to create this course, we were living in a pre-COVID world; there was little concern around hosting a roomful of people for an in-person conversation.
 Since then, much has changed.
 In this Bonus Module, we will explore how to facilitate conversations virtually.

 LOOKING FOR A CERTIFICATE OF COMPLETION?
-Take the e-course in ALA's Moodle Platform.
-Visit ALA eLearning to create a free account.
+Take the e-course in ALA's eLearning Platform.
 Simply visit ALA eLearning and create a free account, then search courses for "Libraries Transforming Communities."
 Click here for detailed instructions.

 Earlier Webinars: Libraries Transforming Communities: Models for Change

 From 2016 to 2018, ALA and the National Coalition for Dialogue & Deliberation (NCDD) recorded the following online learning sessions to help libraries learn about the variety of dialogue and deliberation resources available to them.
 Whether you are just getting started or looking to expand your current efforts, we hope you will find this information valuable.

 Webinars were recorded with specific library/community types in mind; however, you may find webinars for other library types valuable.
 We encourage you to start with your section but to explore them all.

 The American Library Association (ALA) and the National Coalition for Dialogue & Deliberation (NCDD) introduce Libraries Transforming Communities (LTC): Models for Change, a free learning series that will teach library professionals to lead change in their communities.